- As Keitaro's having a Heroic BSoD:Naru: Hey, who told you to go all Shinji on me?

 - In chapter 22, Motoko cuts up a radish in the air in front of a crowd of onlookers, and mutters "once again, I have cut a worthless object."
 This is likely a reference to Goemon Ishikawa who frequently says this after cutting an inanimate object.

 - In volume 11, Naru gets tickled by a tickle machine shouting "But I'm not Fujiko!".
-This is a reference to the famous tickle machine scene in the episode 2 of Lupin III (Green Jacket) series.
+This is a reference to the famous tickle machine scene in the episode 2 of Lupin III: Part 1 series.

 - During the Pararakelse arc in volume 12, Keitaro compares Kitsune to Fujiko Mine when she play the role of Femme Fatale.